Chalarangelo/30-seconds-of-code/README.md

 Assigns default values for all properties in an object that are `undefined`.

-Use `Object.assign()` to create a new empty object and copy the original one to maintain key order, use `Array.reverse()` and the spread operator `...` to combine the default values from left to right, finally use `obj` again to overwrite properties that originally had a value.
+Use `Object.assign()` to create a new empty object and copy the original one to maintain key order, use `Array.prototype.reverse()` and the spread operator `...` to combine the default values from left to right, finally use `obj` again to overwrite properties that originally had a value.

 ```js
 const defaults = (obj, ...defs) => Object.assign({}, obj, ...defs.reverse(), obj);